The Lattice of integer partitions and its infinite extension: From to

-It is now straightforward to realize that the algorithm given in Appendix~\ref{Annexe} constructs the lattice \lbnp\ from \lbn.
-Notice that we can obtain \lbn\ for an arbitrary integer $n$ by starting from $L_B(0)$ and iterating this algorithm.
-We show in Appendix~\ref{Annexe} that the complexity of this algorithm is linear with respect to the number of added elements and transitions, and hence we have an algorithm that constructs \lbn\ in linear time with respect to the size of \lbn.
+This result makes it possible to write an algorithm which constructs the lattice \lbnp\ from \lbn\ in linear time with respect to the number of added elements and transitions.
+Notice that we can obtain \lbn\ for an arbitrary integer $n$ by starting from $L_B(0)$ and iterating this algorithm, and so we have an algorithm that constructs \lbn\ in linear time with respect to its size.